top of page

 I take our freedoms seriously, including a woman’s right to choose.
 That right should be enshrined in state and federal constitutional protections.

 I support issuance of a digital ID that can be on mobile phones and that is considered valid for state purposes (like hunting passes, benefits payouts, drivers licenses, voting, and so on).
-I support a voter ID if you make it easy for folks to get hold of one.
+I don't believe we need Voter ID, but because this is the direction both our state and our country are heading, I will support a voter ID if you make it easy for folks to get hold of one.
 ID systems must be inclusive, electronic, and easy.
 Everyone should have this as a birthright.
-Medical records will transfer easily from provider to provider; you’ll have proof that you voted only once; you’ll be able to open a bank account, run a background check; you can show up at any local organization or event and pay with your phone – just like ApplePay and GooglePay, but applied to your civic life.
+Medical records will transfer easily from provider to provider; you'll have proof that you voted only once; you'll be able to open a bank account, run a background check; you can show up at any local organization or event and pay with your phone – just like ApplePay and GooglePay, but applied to your civic life.
 Nevada is behind other states.
-Let’s change that.
+Let's change that.

 We need immigration reform, not a masked and unaccountable secret police force, funded to the tune of $80 billion while terrorizing American citizens and communities.
 That means the right levels of legal immigration and guest workers in key sectors, along with strict controls on illegal entry and on employers who exploit the situation.